ishikawa-group/python_basic_tutorial/file.md

 ---

-Sure, here's a simple exercise that demonstrates file input and output in Python:

-Exercise: Writing and Reading from a File
+## Exercise: Writing and Reading from a File

-Write to a File:
-Create a new text file and write some content to it using Python. python
+1. Create a new text file and write some content to it using Python.
-Copy code
-# Open a file in write mode ('w')
-with open('example.txt', 'w') as file:
-    file.write('This is an example file.\n')
-    file.write('Writing to a file in Python is easy!\n') file.write('You can write anything you want here.')
-Read from the File:
-Read the content from the file you just created. python
+2. Read the content from the file you just created.
-Copy code
-# Open the same file in read mode ('r')
-with open('example.txt', 'r') as file:
-    content = file.read()
-    print(content)
-This exercise demonstrates the basic usage of file input and output in Python.
-It first writes some text to a file using the open() function with the 'w' mode (write mode).
-Then, it reads the content of the file using the open() function with the 'r' mode (read mode).
+<a href="./answer.md#file">answer</a>